Hard Cooked Eggs without Water

 - Cookware and Range Types.
 In 5-Ply cookware you will want to place a paper towel in the bottom of the pan as a heat diffuser to prevent eggs from scorching.
 In 7-Ply and 9-Ply cookware you do not need a paper towel.

 - Timing: The time it takes to cook a hard-cooked egg depends on the pan and the stove.
 Electric burners take the longest to reach temperature (4 to 6 minutes), gas second fastest (3 to 4 minutes) and induction the fastest (1 to 3 minutes).
-In all cases, when the steam escapes and/or the whistle sounds its time to lower the heat.
+In all cases, when the steam escapes and/or the whistle sounds it is time to lower the heat.

-Green or Gray Yolk Many believe that hard-boiled eggs develop a green or gray outer yolk from boiling too long at too high a temperature.
-To an extent that is somewhat true.
+- Green or Gray Yolk Many believe that hard-boiled eggs develop a green or gray outer yolk from boiling too long at too high a temperature.
+To an extent that is true.
 However, hard-boiling eggs in aluminum pans, coated pans, and chemically treated tap water is a contributing factor.

 More on Egg Safety